The Lord Chancellor

 The Lord Chancellor is a Cabinet minister and currently a Member of the House of Commons.
-Recent reforms including the creation of the Ministry of Justice and the election of a Lord Speaker for the House of Lords have significantly altered the role of Lord Chancellor.
+Reforms, including the creation of the Ministry of Justice and the election of a Lord Speaker for the House of Lords, have significantly altered the role of Lord Chancellor in modern times.

 Ministry of Justice